 Early Europeans Relied On The Fur Trade

 The fur trade was important for the Europeans during the 17th and 18th centuries.
-Stiff competition among the Europeans resulted in the erection of fortified trading posts along the Niagara Frontier.
+Stiff competition among early European immigrants resulted in the erection of fortified trading posts along the Niagara Frontier.
 Two forts of interest are the French Fort Conti in 1679 (later named, Fort Niagara), and the “British fort” near Geneva twenty years later.
 From an imperial perspective, the French sought to establish dominion over the interior of the continent.

 What Was The French And Indian War About?